ysim/daylight/README.md

     sunrise: 12:34 PM
     sunset: 8:25 PM

-Get the sunrise/sunset times for a particular place for some other day:
+Combine both options and get the sunrise/sunset times for a particular place for some other day:

     $ daylight-cli -address Toronto -date 2016-12-23
     Toronto, Canada